 The way I see it, if an essential oil is so powerful that scientists need to test if it can cause damage to your genes, it has got to be doing something that is turning heads!
 It’s one of the best essential oils for all around use!

 And it’s not just tea tree oil.
 All of these oils are super-healers and should be in medicine cabinets all over the world.

 Because they are so potent, you must also dilute the best essential oils in one way or another.
 The following are some common ways to use them appropriately:

-- Baths: 10 drops mixed with 1/2 cup coconut milk and 1 cup of salt makes a fantastic aromatherapy for circulatory, muscular, respiratory, skin and sleep problems in addition to calming your nerves.
+- Baths: 10 drops mixed with 1/2 cup coconut milk and 1 cup of salt makes fantastic aromatherapy for circulatory, muscular, respiratory, skin and sleep problems in addition to calming your nerves.
 Generally, it is advisable to avoid potent oils that could irritate the skin such as cinnamon, oregano or clove; instead, use soothing oils like eucalyptus, lavender, and sandalwood.

 - Compresses: 10 drops in 1 Tbsp of 190 proof alcohol added to 4 oz. of water.
-Soak cloth and apply for bruises, infections, aches and pains.
+Soak a cloth and apply for bruises, infections, aches and pains.